JaredReisinger/AdvancedMarkdownForBooks/manuscript/a-brief-background.md

 Markdown is a fantastic format for simple-to-moderately-complex documents.
 It supports just enough formatting for what you need 95% of the time.
 For a full book, however, you need callouts, asides, an index and other cross-references, and perhaps a bibliography.
-Following Knuth's example of the _TeXbook_, _Advanced Markdown and Processing for Book Publishing_ will show you how to use Markdown and other tools to all of those things, and more.
+Following Knuth's example of the _\TeX book_, _Advanced Markdown and Processing for Book Publishing_ will show you how to use Markdown and other tools to all of those things, and more.